waveform80/picamera/docs/fov.rst

 (`luminance`_) value.

-Likewise, when :attr:`~PiCamera.awb_mode` is not ``'off'``, automatic white balance (AWB) gathers statistics from each frame (again, prior to de-mosaic).
+Likewise, when :attr:`~PiCamera.awb_mode` is not ``'off'``, automatic white balance (AWB) gathers statistics from frames (again, prior to de-mosaic).
+Typically AWB anslysis only occurs on 1 out of every 3 streamed frames as it is computationally expensive.
 It adjusts the red and blue gains (:attr:`~PiCamera.awb_gains`) attempting to nudge subsequent frames towards the expected `color balance`_.

 You can observe the effect of the AGC loop quite easily during daylight.
 Ensure the camera module is pointed at something bright like the sky or the